 It was an article in the New York Times—not the physician’s training—that finally caused his frustrated doctor to ask his frustrated patient, “Do you eat a lot of fish?”

 “What kind of question is that?,” Gelfond thought.
 He replied that in fact he had a very healthy diet—he ate fish about 14 times a week.
 The doctor arranged for yet another blood test; this time, they’d be looking for mercury.
 A blood mercury concentration over 5 milligrams per liter is cause for concern; Mr. Gelfond’s was 76.
 Diagnosis: severe mercury poisoning.

 And yet, Mr. Gelfond could not locate a doctor in all of New York City who knew what to do for him.
 The only thing they could offer was, “Don’t eat any more fish; you’ll probably get better.”

-(See this very informative video: “Medical Masquerade: One Man’s Experience with Methylmercury Poisoning”, Mr. Gelfond begins at 4 minutes.)
+(Scroll down to see: “Medical Masquerade: One Man’s Experience with Methylmercury Poisoning” – Mr. Gelfond begins at 4 minutes.)

 So part of the reason we’re interested in mercury is to help create a better-informed medical community, and to spread the word to nutritionists and seafood lovers to be on the lookout for mercury, to understand about mercury in seafood, and to stay healthy.